What’s the difference between the enneagram 8w9 and the 9w8? In this blog, we’re comparing the 8w9, The Bear, with the 9w8, The Referee.

 If you are an enneagram 9 with an 8 wing, this isn’t as common of a desire for you.

-The Enneagram 9w8 Also Has An 1 Wing
+The Enneagram 9w8 Also Has A 1 Wing

-As an enneagram 9 with a dominant 8 wing, you have the ability to tap into your 1 wing.
+As an enneagram 9 with a dominant 8 wing, you can tap into your 1 wing.

 Your 1 wing, known as The Dreamer, makes you organized and moral.
 There’s a part of you that you can tap into that is orderly, stable, quiet, organized, and routine-oriented.